UtkarshVerma/hugo-dream-plus/README.md

 This theme can be used for two purposes:

 1. If you're making a site which links to other sites and your stuff all around the internet, then you can switch to card view for that.
 I use this view for my home page here: [UtkarshVerma's Site](https://utkarshverma.me)
-2. If you're simply making a blog or another website with a bunch of posts, then switch to the post view for that.
+2. If you're simply making a blog or another website with a bunch of posts, then switch to the posts view for that.
 I use this view for my blog: [UtkarshVerma's Blog](https://blog.utkarshverma.me)

 This project adheres to the Contributor Covenant [code of conduct](/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [utkarshverma@pm.me](mailto:utkarshverma@pm.me).